davidefiocco/davidefiocco.github.io/_posts/2020-12-30-nearest-neighbor-search-with-faiss.md

 ```

 The code above retrieves the correct result for the 1st nearest neighbor in 95% of the cases (better accuracy can be obtained setting higher values of `nprobe`).
-Memory consumption can be kept at bay, as shown by running the code above with `mprof run`:
+Memory consumption can be kept at bay: the search succeeds within a container with RAM capped at 2GB, as shown by running the code with `mprof run`:

 ![faiss-run](/images/2021-01-02-faiss-run.png "RAM usage over time for 1k searches on 1M GIST vectors with faiss running in a container whose RAM was capped at 2GB maximum.")